cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/on-demand/getting-started.md

     `/home/ubuntu/PERSISTENT-FILE-SYSTEM`. **Data not stored in this directory is erased once you terminate your instance and cannot be recovered.**

-!!! tip
-    this is a test. this is only a test.

 ## Can I pause my instance instead of terminating it?

 It currently isn't possible to pause (suspend) your instance rather than